The Best Countries for Education in the World in…

 Check also our article about the Japanese Visa application process for digital nomads and remote workers.

-While the excellent educational quality from Japan and South Korea is no secret, there are two concerns raised by external observers:
+While the excellent educational quality in Japan and South Korea is no secret, there are two concerns raised by external observers:

-1st — The language (anecdotal evidence: I have a couple of friends that tried for years to learn South-Korean, with no success).
-The idiom in these places is an obstacle not only for students but even for skilled workers.
+1st — The language (anecdotal evidence: I have a couple of friends that tried for years to learn South Korean, with no success).
+Education levels vary and the idiom in these places is an obstacle not only for students but even for skilled workers.
 The Nikkei Asian Review invited readers to give their opinions.
 Most international workers in Japan mention language barriers (52%) as the major difficulty, far above visa issues (22%), and unknown career paths (18%).

 Vietnam also was present among the best countries to study in Asia for the same reason that Poland is among the best Europeans: lower living costs and an excellent basic education.
 According to Asia Exchange, one of the best options for higher studies in Vietnam is the Foreign Trade University (FTU).